European Union Studies (MA)

 Do a second MA at Johns Hopkins SAIS Europe: School of Advanced International Studies

-Due to a special agreement, students with a Leiden MA degree in International Relations can earn a second degree at the European Campus of Johns Hopkins University SAIS in Bologna, Italy.
-Successful applicants gain access to the second year of the research focused Master of Arts in International Affairs (MAIA) and will be given a full year’s credit towards this two-year MA.
-The programme is research-orientated and allows students to personalise their curriculum and focus on the contemporary issues in international affairs aligned with their career interests.
-The courses offered at SAIS Europe emphasise economics, political science, history and foreign language proficiency, providing a cross-disciplinary approach.
+A special agreement allows students with a Leiden MA degree in International Relations to earn a second degree at the European Campus of Johns Hopkins University SAIS in Bologna, Italy.
+Successful applicants can enroll straight in the second year of the research focused Master of Arts in International Affairs (MAIA) and will be given a full year’s credit towards this two-year MA.
+The programme is research-oriented and allows students to personalise their curriculum and focus on the contemporary issues in international affairs aligned with their career interests.

 Benefit from studying at a Europaeum University